arapaima-uk/source.arapaima-uk.github.io/content/post/2017-12-12-database-delivery-ssdt-vsts.md

 ### Software Versions

-I'm using Visual Studio 2017 Version 15.5.1 on an Azure VM running Windows 10 Version 1703.
+I'm using Visual Studio 2017 Version 15.5.1 on Windows 10 Version 1703.
 I have a local installation of SQL Server 2017 Developer Edition with Cumulative Update 2 applied.
 The database used in the example is the WideWorldImporters-Full sample, which can be downloaded from [GitHub](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0).
 I've also downloaded tSQLt version 1.0.5873.27393 from the [tSQLt downloads page](http://tsqlt.org/downloads/).

 ## Importing the database into an SSDT project